lurgh/infinitive/README.md

 MQTT support has been added; the schema (topics and data representation) have been crafted to work well with the MQTT Climate integration, in an attempt to simplify Home Assitant integration (extending to zones and to reduce polling and improve responsiveness) without custom python integration code.
-Of course, the MQTT interface could also be useful on its own.
+MQTT Discovery messages are emitted so Home Assistant will automatically create or update all the needed Climate and Sensor entities for your system.
+Of course, the MQTT interface could also be useful on its own, or just not configured if you don't want to use it.

 Active development and testing are still under way.
 In particular we still need to look into the following:
   * Still hoping to figure out how Dehumidify action is represented so we can reflect it in the UI/API - may need to resort to heuristics
-  * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the actual zone configs are hiding in there somewhere
-  * Auto-detect the zone airflow weighting (currently hard-coded to my system)
+  * Auto-detect the zone airflow weighting or allow it to be set on the command line (currently hard-coded to the author's system)
   * MQTT: maybe support a read-only option
-  * MQTT: controls to change per-zone overrideDuration
+  * MQTT: add controls to change per-zone overrideDuration
-  * Consider changing MQTT discovery to be device-based
+  * Consider changing MQTT discovery to be device-based rather than just unconnected entities
   * Consider moving the per-zone "bonus" sensors into a single JSON attributes object compatible with MQTT Climate integration

 This README has been updated with some info about this fork but more needs to be written.